okamel1/omarkamel.me/about.md

 A Research and Development Engineer in the field of wind energy.
 Building simulation models of wind turbines and their subsystems.
 </p>
 <p>
 Passionate about engineering and technology.
-Trying to learn everyday at least one new thing in my field and another new thing about anything else.
+Commited to learn everyday at least one new thing in my field and another new thing about anything else.
 </p>